SamRyzek/Skill-Distillery/unit_3/week_4/angularLibs/googleCalendar.md

 # Google Calendar

 ### Overview
 This is a brief example of how you can use Angular to communicate with a users existing Google Calendar.
 This example illustrates the handshake process and illustrates how to display a list of calendar events.
-For additional options, and the ability to create events refer to the Google Calendar documentation.
+For additional options, and the ability to create events refer to the Google Calendar documentation: https://developers.google.com/google-apps/calendar/create-events.

 ***NOTE***: this does not cover how to display this in a format that looks like a calendar.
 You will need to find or implement your own display solution.